ibm-cloud-docs/solution-tutorials/scripts/solution-table/totable.tmpl.md

 # All Solutions
 {: solutions}

-Use this table in issues when you need to work on a list of files
+Use this table in issues when you need to work on all solutions listed in `input.json`.

 ```
 | File | One column | Another column |